Lkim02/EscapeDungeon/README.md

 - **Background Music and Sound Effects**: Managed via the IrrKlang library.

-- Physics Simulation and Collision Detection

-  : Utilized through the PhysX library.
+- Physics Simulation and Collision Detection: Utilized through the PhysX library.

   - Includes static and dynamic rigid bodies, with the player defined as a kinematic rigid body.
   - ![demo](./figs/demo.png)